Code-Institute-Submissions/Lockdown-Cocktail-V2/README.md

 to head out for cocktail drinks.
 The premise of the site is for consumers to create a cocktail at home.
-Since cocktails are generally more complicated to make, I thought it would be fun to give people the receipe, and a visual image of their cocktail, once they have made it to compare.
+Since cocktails are generally more complicated to make, I thought it would be fun to give people the receipe, and a visual image of their cocktail, once they have made it, in order to compare.

-A link to the website can be found here[ADD LINK] https://telesia.github.io/Lockdown-Cocktail-V2/
+A link to the website can be found here https://telesia.github.io/Lockdown-Cocktail-V2/
 * Please note that I have maintained the labelling 'V2' on the second version of my Lockdown Cocktails project for submission for my MS2.
 I started an original project but after some consideration to my methodology began again.
 I do not want to create any confusion within my github and current labelling systems so have kept them both, but didn't want to confuse matters when viewing the repository.